Yohanan ben Zakkai: Escape from Jerusalem (Gittin 56a)

+Yavne and afterwards

-Upon the destruction of Jerusalem, Yochanan converted his school at Yavne into the Jewish religious centre, insisting that certain privileges, given by Jewish law uniquely to Jerusalem, should be transferred to Yavne.
-His school functioned as a re-establishment of the Sanhedrin, so that Judaism could decide how to deal with the loss of the sacrificial altars of the temple in Jerusalem, and other pertinent questions.
-Referring to a passage in the Book of Hosea, "I desired mercy, and not sacrifice", he helped persuade the council to replace animal sacrifice with prayer, a practice that continues in today's worship services; eventually Rabbinic Judaism emerged from the council's conclusions.
+Upon the destruction of Jerusalem, Yochanan converted his school at Yavne into the Jewish religious centre, insisting that certain privileges given by Jewish law uniquely to Jerusalem should be transferred to Yavne.
+His school functioned as a re-establishment of the Sanhedrin so that Judaism could decide how to deal with the loss of the sacrificial altars of the temple in Jerusalem and other pertinent questions.
+Referring to a passage in the Book of Hosea ("I desired mercy, and not sacrifice"), he helped persuade the Sanhedrin to—as the temple had been destroyed—replace animal sacrifice with prayer, a practice that remains the basis of Jewish worship.
+Eventually, Rabbinic Judaism emerged from the council's conclusions.

-In his last years he taught at Bror Hayil, a location near Yavne.
-His habitude was to wear his Tefillin (phylacteries) all throughout the day, both in summer and winter.
-However, during the hot summer months, he only wore his arm phylactery.
-His students were present at his deathbed, and were requested by him, in his penultimate words, according to the Talmudic record, to reduce the risk of ritual contamination conveyed by a corpse:
+In his last years, he taught at Bror Hayil, near Yavne.
+His habit was to wear his Tefillin (phylacteries) all day, both in summer and winter.
+However, during the hot summer months, he only wore his arm phylactery (shel yad).
+His students were present at his deathbed and were requested by him, in his penultimate words according to the Talmudic record, to reduce their risk of ritual contamination conveyed by a corpse:

 More enigmatic were the Talmud's record of his last words, which seem to relate to Jewish messianism:

 According to the Talmud, Yochanan ben Zakkai lived 120 years.

-His students returned to Yavneh upon his death, and he was buried in the city of Tiberias; eleven centuries later, Maimonides was buried nearby.
-In his role as leader of the Jewish Council, he was succeeded by Gamliel II.
+Upon his death, his students returned to Yavneh, and he was buried in the city of Tiberias; eleven centuries later, Maimonides was buried nearby.
+As leader of the Sanhedrin, he was succeeded by Gamliel II.

 Yochanan's encounter with Vespasian

-The following story is related in the Jewish classic, Avoth deRabbi Nathan (version B, chapter 4:5), concerning the war with Rome.
+The following story is told in the Jewish classic Avoth deRabbi Nathan (version B) 4:5, about the war with Rome.